 However, as you get older, your liver can’t do this as fast.
 So, the acetaldehyde that contributes to your hangover sticks around for longer.
 It gets pushed into your bloodstream and causes you to feel worse for longer.

-Sleep expert shares seven ways to make a hangover more manageable
+Sleep expert shares seven tips for preventing a hangover

 1. Say yes to that late-night kebab

 Eating after drinking can help to stabilise your glucose levels.
-Fatty foods can actually stop your body from absorbing too much alcohol, so eating a big meal with red meat (like a burger) before going out drinking is ideal, but a post-party kebab is okay too.
+Fatty foods can actually stop your body from absorbing too much alcohol.
+That's why eating a big meal with red meat (like a burger) before going out drinking is ideal, but a post-party kebab is okay for preventing a hangover, too.

-2. Or eat pomegranate seeds before you head out on your night
+2. Eat pomegranate seeds before you head out on your night

-Alternatively, if a kebab isn’t your kind of thing, you should eat pomegranate seeds before your night out.
-Pomegranate juice is high in antioxidants and protein, which helps restore muscles and reduces inflammation, preparing you for a night of heavy drinking.
+Alternatively, if a kebab isn’t your kind of thing, you could eat pomegranate seeds before your night out.
+Pomegranate juice is high in antioxidants and protein, which helps to heal your muscles and reduces inflammation, preparing you for a night of heavy drinking.
 With three times more antioxidants than green tea, it’s certainly worth a try.

 3. When you’re out, mix your vodka with orange juice

 Did you know that orange juice can actually neutralise congeners in vodka, which contributes to your hangover?
-Vodka itself actually has low levels of congeners compared to brandy or rum, so I’d recommend a classic vodka orange (or as it’s sometimes known, a ‘screwdriver’).
+Vodka itself actually has low levels of congeners compared to brandy or rum, so we'd recommend a classic vodka orange (or as it’s sometimes known, a ‘screwdriver’) to avoid those horrible symptoms in the morning.

 You should also avoid alcohol high in congeners.
-For example, bourbon has 37 times more congeners than vodka, so don’t be ashamed to order a fruity drink if you don’t like the taste of whiskey!
+For example, research papers on bourbon whiskey show that it has 37 times more congeners than vodka, so don’t be ashamed to order a fruity drink if you don’t like the taste of whiskey!

 4. Steer clear of fizzy mixers

-Research has shown that carbonated mixers like lemonade and coke can get you drunk much more quickly.
+Research in the Journal of Forensic and Legal Medicine has shown that carbonated mixers like lemonade and Coke can get you drunk much more quickly.
 This is because mixing your alcohol with carbonated drinks increases the rate of alcohol absorption in the blood, thanks to the gas in the bubbles.

-If you want to avoid a hangover in the morning, try mixing your alcohol with fruit juice, or water and a flavoured cordial.
+If you want to avoid a hangover before you go to sleep, try mixing your alcohol with fruit juice, or water and a flavoured cordial.
+You might thank yourself in the morning!

 5. Pace yourself and opt for a non-alcoholic option

 The severity of your hangover will be directly related to how much you’ve had to drink.
-There’s no shame in pacing yourself, especially if you want to avoid feeling awful in the morning.
-Only 20-25% of people who drink are hangover resistant, so if you’re not one of them, you should slow down your alcohol intake.
+There’s no shame in pacing yourself, especially if you want to avoid feeling awful the day after.
+Studies show that only 20-25% of people who drink are hangover-resistant, so if you’re not one of them, you should slow down your alcohol intake.

-If you feel uncomfortable without a drink in your hand, or if your friends are all drinking around you, try ordering just a plain lemonade or similar.
+If you feel uncomfortable without a drink in your hand, or if your friends are all drinking around you, try ordering a plain lemonade or a similar soft drink.
 If anyone asks, you can say there’s alcohol in it, and you’ll still feel included!

 There are plenty of low or non-alcoholic drinks out there.
 If you ask for your bottle of non-alcoholic beer to be poured into a pint glass, those around you will be none the wiser.